challengehub/public-data/challenges/fc0a8c58-bc75-42a6-9c5d-cfefe7ff32ac.challenge.md

    c) If `$c{\bf u} = {\bf 0}$`, then `$c= 0$` or `${\bf u} = {\bf 0}$`.

-2. Determine whther the given set, together with the specified operations of addition and scalar multiplication, is a vector space.
+2. Determine whether the given set, together with the specified operations of addition and scalar multiplication, is a vector space.
 If it is not, list all of the axioms that fail to hold.

     a) The set of all vectors in `$\mathbb R^2$` of the form `$\left[\begin{array}{c} x \\ x \end{array}\right]$`, with the usual vector addition and scalar multiplication.